qelectrotech/qelectrotech-doc/source/users/conductor/type/multiline_conductor.rst

    At fluid power schemas, a multiline conductor represents each pressure, return and pilote line.

-The main difference of multiline with respect to `single line conductors`_ is the posibility to display text which is linked to the `conductor properties`_.
+The main difference of multiline with respect to `single line conductors`_ is the possibility to display text which is linked to the `conductor properties`_.

 .. figure:: /_external/_images/en/qet_conductor/qet_conductor_multiline.png